How To Remove Ripoff Reports on Google

 In my experience, Google will honor the court order and completely remove the offending webpage from its search index.
 While the offending report will still appear on the Ripoff Report website, the reference to that report in the Google search index will be gone completely, and Google will display at the bottom of the search results page where the Ripoff Report listing previously appeared, the following statement:

-How much will this option cost?
 Google has never charged me so far, so all you are faced with are the litigation costs.
-That includes a few hundred dollars in filing fees and service of process fees, and attorneys’ fees which can run the gamut.
+That includes a few hundred dollars in filing fees, service of process fees, and attorneys’ fees, which can vary.

 But in my experience, often defamatory statements on Ripoff Report are so blatantly false that defendants know they cannot defend them in a court of law.
 Once you pull the litigation trigger with a strong defamation case, defendants will usually agree very quickly to a court declaration that the offending report is false and defamatory.